-Before any dormer loft conversion, you’ll need to have plans drawn by a professional architect or surveyor.
-Depending on where the building is located, the other cost that you may incur is the planning permission cost which goes for approximately £ 172 in England.
+Before any dormer loft conversion, you’ll need to have plans drawn by a professional architect in London or surveyor.
+Depending on where the building is located, the other loft conversion cost that you may incur is the planning permission cost which goes for approximately £172 in England, UK.

 Having your dormer loft conversion inspected by the local authorities costs between £ 400 to £ 800.
 If you live in a terraced house or semi-detached property, then you might need a Party Wall Agreement.
 It requires your neighbours to agree to the work going on.

 You are liable for any damages on their property as a result of the ongoing work as well as paying for their surveyor.
 These are just a few of the costs that you’ll need to consider as you think of having a dormer loft conversion.